Upon This Rock (Heroes)

-"Upon This Rock" is the twelfth episode of the fourth season of the NBC superhero drama series Heroes, the seventy-first episode overall.
+"Upon This Rock" is the thirteenth episode of the fourth season of the NBC superhero drama series Heroes, the seventy-first episode overall.
 It is the first episode in the 2-part mid-season premiere after the 2009 holiday hiatus.
 The episode aired on January 4, 2010.

 Plot

 Claire Bennet continues to live among Samuel Sullivan and his Carnival family, although she becomes suspicious of his intentions when she spots Noah Bennet's Primatech files in Samuel's trailer.
 Samuel simply states that he and her father have more in common then she may know, then leaves for the city to recruit another person for their family.
 Claire is also bothered by the fact that Eli always seems to be watching her; although Samuel had told Claire she is free to go whenever she likes, he had secretly instructed Eli to watch her and make sure she doesn't.
 Claire talks to Lydia about Samuel, who fears that Samuel's obsession of collecting people with abilities may not be what's best for them, and urges Claire to investigate his trailer.
 Claire attempts to enter Samuel's trailer, but finds Eli guarding it.
 She eventually loses him in the house of mirrors, where she manages to knock him out.
 Claire investigates the Primatech files, finding countless files on people with abilities, and that Samuel must be using them to track the people down.
 She also finds a map of the surrounding desert, but before she can look further, Eric Doyle catches her and demands to know what she is up to.
 Claire tries to convince him that Samuel is up to something, while Doyle doesn't want Claire to mess up the only home they have.
 Claire states she doesn't wish to do that, to which Doyle finally relents and tells Claire to go ask Lydia.
 Lydia reveals Samuel had murdered his own brother, though shortly afterward Claire is caught by Eli.